-Due to COVID-19 all statutory assessments from March 2020 were suspended.
-The academy trust is focusing on the recovery curriculum and assessing all children from their baseline in September 2020.
+Due to COVID-19 all statutory assessments from March 2020 were suspended and this continued through 2021.
+The academy trust is focusing on the recovery curriculum and baseline assessments were carried out across both Key Stages during September 2021 using PiXL to target gap analysis and RBA in Early Years.